 Day 5.
 Bhai Dooj

 Bhai Dooj translates into “Brother’s day”.
 It is a day and the traditions are similar compared to Raksha Bandhan.
 The day also celebrates the spirit of the brother and sister relationship.
 Pujas and rites are performed for the sake of the brother’s well-being and the sister feeds them with her own hands.
 In return, brothers gift them money or presents.

-We pray you have an amazing time with your friends and family this Diwali.
+We pray that you have an amazing time with your friends and family this Diwali.
 Have fun and capture all the memories.
 Be in touch with us to know more about gifts and share your gifting experience as well!